-Michael sold his property in Lenah Valley in April 2018 and said "Very good website, with good functionality & very easy to use.
-Great brochures, & for sale sign.
-Would recommend to anyone as the best way to sell your home."
+Michael sold his property in Lenah Valley in April 2018 and said “Very good website, with good functionality and very easy to use.
+Great brochures, and For Sale sign.
+Would recommend to anyone as the best way to sell your home.”
 View the sold listing

 No cooling-off periods apply to the sale of any property in Tasmania.

 Want to know more?
 Read 4 things you should know about the cooling off period

 Like other states in Australia, Tasmania’s property market felt the repercussions of coronavirus and the heavy restrictions that were put in place in the first half of 2020.
 As a direct result of this; just like all other states, the amount of properties for sale plummeted, as sellers withdrew their homes from the market while isolation and changed inspection protocols took hold.
 While the number of properties on the market dropped, so too did property prices during that time.
 However, with the relaxation of restrictions into June 2020, and the property market returning to pre-coronavirus conditions, experts predict Tasmania’s property market to hold its ground as consumer confidence returns.